 The first of such hearings was held on Wednesday, October 9 in Sacramento.
 To view powerful excerpts from the hearing compiled by Lucas Guilkey and shared by the Prisoner Hunger Strike Solidarity, visit here.
 For the hearing in its entirety here, go to "Joint Informational Hearing on Segregation Policies in California Prisons" dated October 9, 2013.

-Links to news stories covering the use of solitary confinement in California and developments in reforming the practice are available here.
+Links to news stories covering the use of solitary confinement in California and developments to confront its use are available here.